-- dwellings fair value, determined using the basis of existing use value for social housing (EUV-SH) in accordance with Department for Communities and Local Government (CLG) rules, which require the valuation to be adjusted to reflect the ratio at a regional level of local authority rents to those rents in the private sector that are applicable for housing benefit - all other assets fair value, the amount that would be paid for the asset In its existing use (existing use value EUV)
+- dwellings current value, determined using the basis of existing use value for social housing (EUV-SH) in accordance with Ministry of Housing, Communities and Local Government (MHCLG) rules, which require the valuation to be adjusted to reflect the ratio at a regional level of local authority rents to those rents in the private sector that are applicable for housing benefit - surplus assets -fair value estimated at highest and best use from a market participant's perspective - all other assets current value, the amount that would be paid for the asset in its existing use (existing use value EUV)

-Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost is used as an estimate of fair value.
+Where there is no market-based evidence of current value because of the specialist nature of an asset, depreciated replacement cost is used as an estimate of fair value.

-Assets included in the Balance Sheet at fair value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their fair value at the year-end, but as a minimum every five years.
+Assets included in the Balance Sheet at current value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the year-end, but as a minimum every five years.
 Valuations are on the basis recommended by CIPFA and in accordance with the Statement of Asset Valuation Principles and Guidance Notes issued by The Royal Institute of Chartered Surveyors (RICS).
 Increases in valuations are matched by credits to the Revaluation Reserve to recognise unrealised gains.
 Exceptionally, gains might be credited to the Comprehensive Income and Expenditure Statement where they arise from the reversal of a loss previously charged to a service.